 But there’s more…

-Both platforms can work with Ableton, Cubase, Nuendo, Pro Tools, Reaper, Bitwig Studio, Digital Performer and a few other.
-Fortunately, most (but not all) soft synths, effects plugins and soft samplers work on both platforms.
+Both platforms can work with Ableton, FL Studio, Cubase, Nuendo, Pro Tools, Reaper, Bitwig Studio, Digital Performer, and a few others.
+Fortunately, most (but not all) soft synths, effects plugins, and soft samplers work on both platforms.

 Okay, you’re ready for a new system, but what’s it gonna be?
 It depends largely on your application, you will use it in a professional studio or in your home studio?